aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/crop-image-by-rectangle/_index.md

 Before you dive into the tutorial, ensure that you have the following prerequisites in place:

 - Java Development Kit (JDK) installed on your machine.
 - Aspose.PSD for Java library.
-You can download it from the [website](https://releases.aspose.com/psd/java/).
+You can download it from the [Aspose.PSD for Java download page](https://releases.aspose.com/psd/java/).

 ## Import Packages